-This complete guide gives the tips you need for making the most of the job opportunities in Russia, writing a Russian CV and cover letter, as well as relevant Russian interview etiquette.
+This complete guide gives the tips you need for making the most of the job opportunities in Russia, writing a Russian CV and cover letter, as well as relevant interview etiquette.

 The post-communist Russian job market can be considered relatively new in comparison to other global economies.
 It has already established its own practices and expectations for job seekers.
 Some of the practices are similar to other countries, but others are specific to Russia.
 Ensuring you’re up to speed on preparing a Russian CV, covering letter, and learning interview etiquette.
 Make sure you make the right impression during the recruitment process, whether you’re looking for jobs in Moscow or elsewhere in Russia.